 - ¼ teaspoon almond extract

-- Toppings: butter, confectioner’s (powdered) sugar, cinnamon sugar, syrup, jam, jelly, fresh fruit or Maple Butter
+- butter, powdered sugar, cinnamon sugar, syrup, jam, jelly, fresh fruit or Maple Butter

 - Preheat oven to 200 degrees F. Place a cooling rack over a baking sheet to use to keep the cooked pancakes warm.